go101/immutable-value-proposal/README-v8.md

 	println(*z[0])               // 123

 	y[0] = new(int); *y[0] = 789 // ok
-	y = nil                      // error: y is a final println(*w[0])               // 789
+	y = nil                      // error: y is a constant println(*w[0])               // 789

 	*z[0] = 555; z[0] = new(int) // error: z[0] and *z[0] are read-only
 	z = nil                      // ok

 	*w[0] = 555; w[0] = new(int) // error: w[0] and *w[0] are read-only
-	w = nil                      // error: w is a final
+	w = nil                      // error: w is a constant

 	x = z // error: reader value z can't be assigned to writer value x }